 Excavations and preservation

-The ancient settlement was discovered occasionally, while building grain silos and clearing the soil for fundament.
+The ancient settlement was discovered occasionally while building grain silos and clearing the soil for fundament.
 One bulldozer struck a clay building in the ground.
-The site happily was owned by government – it was purchased earlier for agricultural experiments.
+The site happily was owned by the government – it was purchased earlier for agricultural experiments.
 Builders informed the government archaeologists and further works were stopped.
-Unfortunately part of the ancient village was destroyed by this time.
+Unfortunately, part of the ancient village was destroyed by this time.

 Excavations in this area started in 1978 and were led by Dr. Payson D. Sheets.
 In 1980 these excavations were interrupted by a war.